wangywUST/talk-20260427/slides.md

 # GUI and Embodied Scenarios

-### Dimo-gui

-Visual reasoning drives GUI interaction

-Understanding the visual-physical structure of a UI → reliably executing action sequences.
+**Dimo-gui** uses visual reasoning to understand the visual-physical structure of a UI and execute action sequences reliably.

-### CamReasoner in Embodied Navigation

-Camera motion understanding → spatial reasoning about the robot's own motion

-Understanding "where am I" and "where am I going".
+**CamReasoner** turns camera motion understanding into spatial reasoning about the robot's own motion: "where am I" and "where am I going".

 ### Multi-source Connection